WATER DIPLOMACY TOURS

 Tour A: Water Scarcity, Water Security and Water Technologies

-*An alternative or an additional option is the Shafdan Water Treatment Center.
+*An alternative option is the Ashdod Desalination Plant.

-Stop 2: Zikim Beach and the Shikmim Reservoir
+Stop 4: Zikim Beach and the Shikim Reservoir

-Wadi Hanun-Nahal Hanun flows from the northern Gaza Strip and connects to Nahal Shikma, which flows into the Mediterranean Sea at Zikim Beach near the Erez Checkpoint (one of the entrances from Israel to the Gaza Strip).
+Here, we learn about transboundary pollution- its causes and effects.
+Sewage is dumped into the Mediterrean Sea from all over Gaza for two reasons: there are not enough Wastewater Treatment Plants in the Gaza Strip and there is not enough consistent electricity supplied to run the Wastewater Treatment Plants that do exist.
+Moreover, rivers and streams have also become sewage dumping sites.
+Wadi Hanun- Nahal Hanun flows from the northern Gaza Strip and connects to Nahal Shikma, which flows into the Mediterranean Sea at Zikim Beach near the Erez Checkpoint (one of the entrances from Israel to the Gaza Strip).
 The sewage flows from Beit Lahia and Beit Hanoun in the northern Gaza Strip into the Hanoun Stream.
 Israel has invested 40 million shekels to lay a pipe to absorb the sewage and lead it to the sewage treatment facility in Sderot, so that the sewage from Nahal Hanoun will not contaminate the reservoir of Shikmim.
 The Shikmim Reservoir absorbs rainwater and infuses it into the coastal aquifer.

 Tour B: Human Impact on the Environment

-Stop 1.
-Kasar el Yahud- Baptism site and the story of the Jordan River
+Stop 1: Qasr el Yahud- Baptism Site and the story of the Jordan River

 This site shows how important the Jordan River is to Christianity, to Judaism and to Islam.
 We will address the effects of water diversion and water pollution.